pendulum-project/ntpd-rs/docs/guide/migrating-ntpd.md

 The symmetric and broadcasting association modes are deliberately not supported in ntpd-rs because these modes have security issues.
 The `peer` command can be substituted with a standard `server` source.
 For the `broadcast` command, configuring the NTP server via DHCP instead may be an alternative

 There is no direct equivalent of ntpd's `maxpoll` and `minpoll` flags that can be configured on a per-source basis.
-Instead ntpd-rs defines poll interval bounds globally for all time sources:
+Instead, ntpd-rs defines poll interval bounds globally for all time sources:
 ```toml
 [source-defaults]
 poll-interval-limits = { min = <minpoll>, max = <maxpoll> }